CIS565-Fall-2012/Project3-Rasterizer/README.md

 * Primitive Assembly
 	* In Primitive Assembly, vertices are grouped to form primitives.
 At the end of the Stage, backface culling flag are calculated.
 * Geometry Shader(Optional)
-	* Implemented a simple version of geomtery shader, for each primitives generate more primitives, if backface culling are enabled, flags are calculated
+	* Implemented a simple version of geometry shader, for each primitives generate more primitives, if backface culling are enabled, flags are calculated
-* rasterization
+* Rasterization
 	* Implemented the rasterization based on tile approach.
-Before the raseterization, backface primitives and primitives outside viewPort are discarded(clipping).
+Before the rasterization, backface primitives and primitives outside viewport are discarded(clipping).
 Antialiasing can be enabled in this stage.
 Depth test are used in this stage, only the nearest primitives colors are stored to frame buffer.
 * Fragment Shader
 	* Implemented a simple Blinn-Phong shader.
 All the color values are calculated in eye coordinates.